-The initial voucher term will be 1280 calendar days.
+The initial voucher term will be 180 calendar days.

-The family must submit, in writing, a Request for Voucher Extension form for an additional 960 days at least 15 calendar days prior to the initial voucher term expiration.
+The family must submit a Request for Voucher Extension form for an additional 60 days.

 19-II.C.
 LOCAL PREFERENCES

 Under the HCV program, PHAs have established a system of local preferences for the selection of families.
 HUD is waiving § 982.207(a) and establishing an alternative requirement that the local preferences established by the PHA for HCV admissions do not apply to EHVs.
 The PHA may choose, in coordination with the CoC and other referral partners, to establish separate local preferences for EHVs, or may simply choose to not establish any local preferences for the EHV waiting list.